 The Professional Studies Award recognizes an outstanding graduate in the Bachelor of Arts in Professional Studies program.
-The recipient is selected by the faculty based upon a cumulative grade point average of 3.8 or above, with demonstrated skills in research, critical thinking, and professionalism.
+The recipient is selected by the faculty based upon a cumulative grade point average of 3.8 or above, with demonstrated abilities in research, critical thinking, and excellent (writing and speaking) communication skills.